mkt-market/cip-docs/docs/registry.md

 # Address Registry

-`AddressRegistry.sol` allows users to register a CID as their canonical on-chain identity.
+`AddressRegistry.sol` allows users to register a CID as their canonical on chain identity.
 It also offers address lookup and reverse lookup functionality, allowing applications to find an address' registered CID and vice versa.

 ## Registering cidNFTs